topkecleon/telegram-bot-bash/examples/webhook/README.md

 ```

 will instruct Telegram to use the URL `https://myserver.com/telegram/<your_bot_token>/` to deliver updates.
-After you setup webhook to deliver updates it'sno more possible to poll updates with `bashbot.sh start`.
+After you setup webhook to deliver updates it's no more possible to poll updates with `bashbot.sh start`.

 To stop delivering of updates with webhook run `bin/any_command.sh delete_webhook`